Interested in this course? Book now for Open Day to find out more

 Duration One year full-time

-This course trains you in one year to become a Newly Qualified Teacher (NQT) in a specialist subject in a secondary school.
+This course trains you in one year to become an Early Career Teacher (ECT) in a specialist subject in a secondary school.
 You will be based out of two different secondary schools across the year, immersed in school life and taking an active role.
 You will work mainly out of a lead school, with an additional placement for six to twelve weeks to give you breadth of experience.

 Some training will be school based, led by teachers and working with other trainees from other schools, and you will also attend University.
 We have been training educators and teachers since the 1840s and have a huge alumni network and extensive school relationships to support your future career.

-We offer School Direct for the following subjects: Art & Design, Biology, Chemistry, Drama, Design & Technology, Design and Technology (Food), Computing, English, Geography, History, Mathematics, Modern Languages, Music, Physical Education, Physics and Religious Education.
+We offer School-based PGCEs for the following subjects: Art & Design, Biology, Chemistry, Drama, Design & Technology, Design and Technology (Food), Computing, English, Geography, History, Mathematics, Modern Languages, Music, Physical Education, Physics and Religious Education.

-Non-salaried - Open to all graduates and funded by tuition fees paid by the trainee.
-Trainees may receive a bursary of up to £30,000 from the Department of Education.
+Trainees may receive a bursary of up to £28,000 from the Department of Education.
 This is the perfect route for graduates who want to be part of a school team from day one.

 School Direct relationships with a large number of school partnerships across the South West to give you a wide choice of learning experiences